Tiffany Ferrette

 Senior Policy Analyst, Child Care and Early Education

-Prior to joining CLASP, Tiffany was a policy analyst at the National Governors Association (NGA).
-At NGA, she supported the nation’s governors on early care and education, school safety and prevention, and human services policies.
-She managed state technical assistance on issues of early care and education and published pieces on child care, health and home visiting, early childhood integration efforts, indicators and measurements, and high-quality preschool.
+Prior to joining CLASP, Tiffany was a policy analyst at the National Governors Association, where she supported the nation’s governors on early care and education, school safety and prevention, and human services policies.
+Tiffany managed state technical assistance on issues of early care and education and published pieces on child care, health and home visiting, early childhood integration efforts, indicators and measurements, and high-quality preschool.